HomeHealth articlescancerPalliative Care in Cancer

 1. Palliative Chemotherapy:

-Chemotherapy can be provided to patients in a variety of ways which are explained below:
+Chemotherapy can be provided to patients in a variety of ways, which are explained below:

 • Chemotherapy for Curing - This type of chemotherapy helps in curing cancer like leukemia.

-• Neoadjuvant Chemotherapy - It is a partial curative therapy wherein the cancer is shrunk to a smaller size using chemotherapy before doing surgery to remove the cancerous tissue.
+• Neoadjuvant Chemotherapy - It is a partial curative therapy wherein the cancer is shrunk to a smaller size using chemotherapy before surgery to remove the cancerous tissue.

-• Adjuvant Chemotherapy - This type of chemotherapy is given after the surgery has been performed to kill any remaining cancerous tissues like in breast cancer patients.
+• Adjuvant Chemotherapy - This type of chemotherapy is given after the surgery has been performed to kill any remaining cancerous tissues, like in breast cancer patients.
 Also, it will help prevent the recurrence of cancer.

 • Palliative Chemotherapy - It will not cure cancer but can help in shrinking cancer to minimize the symptoms, and also, in a few cases, it may prolong the life expectancy of the patients.